 Pollinator use: Psorothamnus species are pollinated by bees of genera Ancylandrena, Megandrena, and Perdita (Allred 1969; Griswold et al. 2006; Wilson and Carril 2016).
 In south-central Utah P. fremontii was used by Agapostemon angelicus Cockerell, Anthophora urbana, Anclyandrena timberlakei Zavortink, Ashmeadiella cazieri Michener, A. bucconis Say A. cactorum Cockerell, A. cubiceps Cresson, A. gilletei Titus, A. meliloti Cockerell, A. xenomastax Michener, three Ashmeadiella morphotypes, Anthidium cockerelli Schwarz, Ceratina apacheorum Daly, Colletes larreae, C. phaceliae, C. slevini, a Colletes morphotype, Diadasia lutzi Lutzi, Hexepeolus rhodogyne, Hoplitis grinnelli Cockerell, H. paroselae Michener, a Hoplitis morphotype, a Hylaeus morphotype, Lasioglossum sp., L. albohirtum, L. pulveris Cockerell, three Lasioglossum morphotypes, Megachile prosopidis Cockerell, M. montivaga Cresson, Perdita aridella Timberlake, three Perdita morphospecies, and the honeybee (Apis mellifera; Carril et al. 2018).

 Both shrub species host the desert moth Hemileuca burnsi.
-P. fremontii hosts and provides nectar for the Ceraunus blue butterfly (Hemiargus ceraunus Fabricius; Robinson et al. 2010), and the painted lady butterfly (Caldwell 2014).
-P. spinosus provides nectar to the desert metalmark butterfly (Apodemia mejicanus deserti W. Barnes and McDunnough; Caldwell 2014).
+Psorothamnus fremontii hosts and provides nectar for the Ceraunus blue butterfly (Hemiargus ceraunus Fabricius; Robinson et al. 2010), and the painted lady butterfly (Caldwell 2014).
+Psorothamnus spinosus provides nectar to the desert metalmark butterfly (Apodemia mejicanus deserti W. Barnes and McDunnough; Caldwell 2014).

-Tortoise use: P. fremontii makes up 1% of use for cover by tortoises, or the twelth most frequently used taxon, and was used at two sites.
-P. arborescens might also be used as a cover species.
+Tortoise use: Psorothamnus fremontii makes up 1% of use for cover by tortoises, or the twelth most frequently used taxon, and was used at two sites.
+Psorothamnus arborescens might also be used as a cover species.
 There are no reports of desert tortoise foraging on plants of this genus (Table 2).

 Propagation, production, and cultivation: Germinability of mature seeds is generally stable under long-term storage with initial germinability ranging from 22% (P. spinosus (A. Gray) Barneby), 41% (P. fremontii), 58% (P. emoryi (A. Gray) Rybd.), and 90% (P. schotii ); P. polydenius (Torr.)
-Rybd. had 2% germinability but increases over time with storage (Kay et al. 1988).
+Rybd. had 2% germinability but increased over time with storage (Kay et al. 1988).
 Psorothamnus species exhibit physical dormancy, which can be broken via scarification treatments.
 A study of P. fremontii found that three days of scarification treatment using a rock tumbler (1-L capacity, tumbled with 100 g of 10-15 mm and 75 g of coarse carborundum grit at a rotation rate of 60 rpm) resulted in greater germination speed and slightly greater total germination than a hot water soak treatment and a control group (Dreesen and Harrington 1997).
 Seeds of P. schotii are large (5.0-8.0 mm) and require a large screen with heavy paddle to remove pods from stems (Wall and MacDonald 2009).
 When cleaning seeds, if pods do not dehisce easily, rub over a medium screen or #6 sieve while using a blower with speed 3.0-4.0 to clear away the chaff (Wall and MacDonald 2009).
 Salvage of adult P. fremontii resulted in 40% survival after 12 months of care in a nursery; surviving plants were transplanted to a disturbed roadside at Lake Mead National Recreation Area resulting in 14% survival 27 months after transplanting (Abella et al. 2015b).

 Recoverability: Percent cover and density of P. arborescens was lower in two-year-old burned areas than it was in a paired unburned area, but density of this species was higher on a 24-year-old burned site than it was on an adjacent unburned site (Steers and Allen 2011).
 These results suggest that although Psorothamnus species can recover well from fire disturbance, several years or decades may be required before populations are restored to their original state.